Here’s a glimpse inside a warehouse for online supermarket Ocado where hundreds of robots can be seen whizzing around picking groceries for customers.

 “The robots have been designed in-house by Ocado Engineering and Ocado Technology and embody the most efficient warehouse logistics solution ever designed, with the potential to revolutionise the way we think about online retail,” said an Ocado spokesman.

-Packing and picking groceries has specific difficulties, because of the various shapes and sizes of goods – anything from a spice jar to a giant box of cereal.
+Packing and picking groceries has specific difficulties, because of the various shapes and sizes of goods – they include anything from a spice jar to a giant box of cereal.
+Basically anything you would include in your weekly shop.

 Ambient and chilled products are kept on separate grids while frozen items are stored separately and picked using a different method.